yugabyte/yugabyte-db/docs/content/preview/explore/ysql-language-features/foreign-data-wrappers.md

 ### CREATE USER MAPPINGS

-User mappings can be used to define the mapping of a user to authorization credentials in the foreign server.
+User mappings associate a user with authorization credentials in the foreign server.
-A user mapping can be created using the [`CREATE USER MAPPING`](../../api/ysql/the-sql-language/statements/ddl_create_user_mapping) command.
+You can create a user mapping with the [`CREATE USER MAPPING`](../../../api/ysql/the-sql-language/statements/ddl_create_user_mapping.md) command.

 List all databases using the following statements.